Liberia - Country Commercial Guide

 Temporary Entry of Materials and Personal Belongings

-The Liberia Revenue Code 2000 provides for exemption of duty payment on goods imported by or on account of the President of Liberia, the Government of Liberia, chief justice and associate justices of the Supreme Court, members of the Liberian legislature, as well as representatives (diplomats) of foreign governments or international organizations.
+The 2020 Amended Liberia Revenue Code provides for exemption of duty payments on goods imported by or on account of the President of Liberia, the Government of Liberia, chief justice and associate justices of the Supreme Court, members of the Liberian legislature, as well as representatives (diplomats) of foreign governments or international organizations.
 It also provides exemption for reasonably used households and personal effects imported in reasonable quantities, under special circumstances relating to senior government officials, and the personal effects for personal use of people arriving from abroad.